Lennar Corporation Class A

 Dividends Summary

-- Lennar Corporation Class A has issued 88 dividend payments over the past 21 years
+- Consistent Payer: Lennar Corporation Class A has rewarded shareholders with 90 dividend payments over the past 22 years.

 Company News